Pretzel Dog Recipe

 Making it at home might seem like a chore, but it really is not complicated.
 Once you realize just how easy it is you just might spoil yourself or your kids with this fun appetizer or lunch more often than you should 😉

-For this recipe, I used Alton Brown’s Soft Pretzels recipe which was perfect!
+For this recipe, I used a slightly modified Alton Brown’s Soft Pretzels recipe which was perfect!
 The dough process isn’t too elaborate and the combination with the hot dog was just what I wanted.

 Pretzel Dog vs. Pigs in a Blanket